lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 <img src="https://static.krcg.org/card/lifeinthecity.jpg" width="150">

-##### Other master cards

-Any master cards not explained here have their effects described on them.

 ##### Disciplines

 A Discipline card is played on a controlled vampire to give them an additional level of a Discipline,